 There Are Options Beyond Google Analytics

 While GA4 is an excellent system to use for web analytics, it is good to know that Google Analytics alternatives exist.
-If you are not happy using GA4, or have seen the amount of setup that we suggest that you try out Fathom Analytics as a Google Analytics alternative.
+If you are not happy using GA4, or have seen the amount of setup that we suggest that you try out Fathom Analytics as a great Google Analytics alternative.